 Larch comes from deciduous softwood trees with needles that lose leaves in autumn just like other softwoods.
 But it is heavier and tougher than other softwoods.

-Larch wood has a uniform, straight grain with tough wood fibers and fine texture.
+Larch wood has a uniform, straight grain with tough wood fibers and a fine texture.
 Resins and extractives of larch wood make it a more hard and durable material.

 Usually, furniture made with larch has a service life of at least 15 years.
 That’s a good indicator of the durability and the high hardness of larch wood.